axiomhq/next-axiom/README.md

 ## Usage

-1. Make sure you have the [Axiom Vercel integration](https://www.axiom.co/vercel) installed
+First of all make sure you have the [Axiom Vercel integration](https://www.axiom.co/vercel) installed.
-2. In your Next.js project, run `npm install --save next-axiom`
-3. Wrap your Next.js config in `withAxiom` like this in `next.config.js`:
+Then in your Next.js project, run `npm install --save next-axiom` and wrap your Next.js config in `withAxiom` like this in `next.config.js`:

 ```js
 const { withAxiom } = require('next-axiom')